 If you’re ready to start shopping for a used car and reliability is a priority for you, take a look at our list of the top 10 most reliable used sedans on the market today.

 The Sonett III

 The look of this model is unique and something that many Saab lovers.
-The curvy look and the great handling quickly helped it rise to the top and got the brand further on the map.
+The curvy look and the superb handling quickly helped it rise to the top and put the brand on the map.

 Least Reliable Saabs

 Just like there are the most reliable, there are also the least.
-Though these are not deal breakers, you should be aware of what you’re getting in for before you buy.
+Though these are not deal breakers, you should know what you’re getting in for before you buy.